cgoeders/neighborhood_map/README.md

 My project is hosted via gh-pages at the following URL.
 Please open in Chrome. http://cgoeders.github.io/neighborhood_map/src/index-udac-min.html

-Commented code for this project can be found on the master branch under "src/" (please see: index.html, style-2.css, and app.js).
+Commented code for this project can be found on the master branch under "src/" (please see: index-udac.html, style-udac.css, and app.js).
 HTML, CSS, and JS files have been stripped of comments and minified.

 Note: A list of resources used for this project (resources.txt) has been included on each branch.